Nikolay-Lysenko/readingbricks/README.md

 The web interface is quite self-explanatory.

 The only non-trivial control element is search bar which is located at home pages of fields.
 It can operate in three modes:
-* query in natural language (e.g., `transformers in recommender systems`),
+* query in natural language (e.g., `transformers in recommender systems`);
-* query as expression consisting of tags, logical operators, and parentheses — special keyword `tags:` is required (e.g. `tags: transformers AND recommender_systems`),
+* query as expression consisting of tags, logical operators, and parentheses — special keyword `tags:` is required (e.g. `tags: transformers AND recommender_systems`);
-* combination of above options — symbols before `tags:` form natural query and symbols after it form tag expression (e.g., `transformers tags: recommender_systems`).
+* combination of above options — symbols before `tags:` form natural language query and symbols after it form tag expression (e.g., `transformers tags: recommender_systems`).

 If at least part of a query is in natural language, results are sorted by TF-IDF.
-Else, order of results depends on lexicographic positions of their notebooks within their field directory and on positions of cells within notebooks.
+Else, order of results depends on lexicographic positions of their notebooks inside their field directory and on positions of cells inside notebooks.

 Enjoy reading!